Lentil potage is just a thick soup rich in vegetable-protein.

 I've never seen green lentils, nor do I think it necessary to avoid all anti-nutrients.
 An alimentary-canal with a normal complement of bugs in the microbiome handles them for the majority of us with ease.

-But that is assuming your are enjoying some fermented-foods or a probiotic just as kefir on a regular basis.
+But that is assuming your are enjoying some fermented-foods or a probiotic such as kefir on a regular basis.

 If that were not the case all vegetarians would be desperately ill people but in fact they are more likely to be well and strong.